ahuacate/pve-medialab/README.md

 sudo systemctl start nzbget
 ```

-### 5.7 Setup NZBget
+### 4.7 Setup NZBget
 Browse to http://192.168.50.112:6789 to start using NZBget.
 Your NZBget default login details are (login:nzbget, password:tegbzn6789).
 Instructions to setup NZBget are [HERE]

 ---

-## 6.0 Deluge & Jacket LXC - Ubuntu 18.04
+## 5.0 Deluge LXC - Ubuntu 18.04
 Deluge is a lightweight, Free Software, cross-platform BitTorrent client.
-I also install Jacket one the same LXC container.
+I also install Jacket in this LXC container.

-### 6.1 Download the Ubuntu LXC template - Ubuntu 18.04
+### 5.1 Download the Ubuntu LXC template - Ubuntu 18.04
 First you need to add Ubuntu 18.04 LXC to your Proxmox templates if you have'nt already done so.
 Now using the Proxmox web interface `Datacenter` > `typhoon-01` >`Local (typhoon-01)` > `Content` > `Templates`  select `ubuntu-18.04-standard` LXC and click `Download`.

 Or use a Proxmox typhoon-01 CLI `>_ Shell` and type the following: